 |Pilot 1st Lt.
 Earl J. Wilkinson (survived)

 Navigator 1st Lt.
 Joseph F. Masterson (survived) Troy, NY

 Engineer-Gunner Sgt Gregory L. McCoy (survived)

 Radio-Gunner TSgt Peter F. Prunty, 32821119 (WIA, survived) Bronx, NY

 Ditched August 10, 1945

-Over the Tsushima Straits, 1st Lt.
-Wilkinson's flight spotted a small fishing boat and a boat building village near the mouth of a stream.
-During their strafing run, a camouflaged destroyer in a nearby cove that opened fired at the bombers.
+Over Tsushima Strait, Wilkinson's flight spotted a small fishing boat and a boat building village near the mouth of a stream.
+During their strafing run, a camouflaged destroyer in a nearby cove that opened fired on the bombers.
 Shrapnel hit this bomber's right wing and top turret but managed to drop their bombs and made a strafing run and claimed one bomb hit on the bow.
 Afterwards, hit by another burst of fire that damaged the right engine, fuel tank and damaged the elevator and right tail rudder.
 Lost during the same attack run was B-25J Mitchell 44-31065 (crew KIA).

 Damaged, Wilkinson feathered the right engine and manage to clear the area.
 Although damaged and flying on one engine, this B-25 attempted to return to base but was loosing fuel and the crew jettisoned as much equipment as possible.
 Spotting the crippled aircraft, B-25 piloted by 1st Lt.
 Donald D. Wright from the 499th Bombardment Squadron escorted it roughly 180 miles back towards Ie Shima before running out of fuel.